-MTNT, Ltd., was formed in 1976 to represent the following four Alaskan villages: McGrath, Takotna, Nikolai, and Telida, three of which are on the Iditarod Trail.
+MTNT, Ltd., was formed in 1976 to represent the four Alaskan villages of McGrath, Takotna, Nikolai, and Telida, three of which are on the Iditarod Trail.
 Our people, primarily of Athabascan descent, are located in the Kuskokwim River Basin.
 Our villages own a total of 299,520 acres of surface estate land located along the upper reaches of the Kuskokwim River in Interior Alaska.
 The protection of lands owned by MTNT, Ltd. not only ensures that land-based traditions and values are safeguarded for future generations, but our continued stewardship also guarantees that vital shareholder resources are preserved.

 Individuals or groups seeking to use MTNT land on a limited basis may be approved to do so with written permission.
 Adventure seekers, hunters, photographers, scientists and other land users are requested to respect MTNT land and contact the MTNT Lands Department to learn more about MTNT’s 299,520 acres along the upper reaches of the Kuskokwim River in Alaska’s Interior.